zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/getting-started/dapper-insert-and-update-in-bulk.md

 # Dapper - Insert and Update in Bulk

 A bulk operation is a single-target operation that can take a list of objects.
 A batch operation includes multiple target operations that each can take a list of objects.
-[Dapper Plus](http://dapper-plus.net/) extends the `IDbConnection` interface with Bulk Operations methods.
+[Dapper Plus](http://dapper-plus.net/) extends the `IDbConnection` interface with Bulk Operations methods:

  - Bulk Insert
  - Bulk Update